Episode 899: How well I remember that charm of yours

 Burke dated Laura years ago, and was still hung up on her when she came back to town.
 He’d been urging David to get closer to his mother and to go live with her.
 He several times made it clear that he hoped to marry Laura and become David’s stepfather.
 Vicki laid out the evidence that she, Dr Guthrie, and the rest of her group have assembled in support of their view about Laura’s unearthly nature and horrifying plans.
 Since he heard Vicki out, Burke has joined her side.

 Joe is taking all this in when we hear a tinkling sound and a muffled voice.
 The bartender comes to him and says “Mr Haskell, there’s a call for you.”
-I believe this is only the second time we’ve heard the bartender speak, after #156.
+I believe this is only the third time we’ve heard the bartender speak, after #3 and #156.

 We see Joe take the call.
 He is shocked by what he hears.
 He returns to his spot and tells Burke that Dr Guthrie is dead.
 His car ran off the road and burst into flames.